- Email me

 It’s an extra pleasure to be hosting this week’s guest.
 For a number of years we’ve corresponded about agents, publishing options and writing questions, and many of her queries have resulted in useful posts.
 Now here she is with her first novel, a romantic thriller called Into the Dark, published by MuseItUp.
 If you guessed she needed a dark soundtrack you wouldn’t be far wrong.
 She is Stacy Green and she’s on the Red Blog with her Undercover Soundtrack.

-authors, deepen your story, entertainment, fiction, Fix and Finish With Confidence, how to write a novel, ideas, inspiration, Into The Dark, music for writing, My Memories of a Future Life, Nail Your Novel: Why Writers Abandon Books and How You Can Draft, novel, novels, publishing, romance, romantic thriller, Roz Morris, Stacy Green, The Undercover Soundtrack, thriller, undercover soundtrack, Women Writers, writing, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing life, Writing Plots With Drama, Depth & Heart, writing to music
+authors, deepen your story, entertainment, fiction, Fix and Finish With Confidence, how to write a novel, ideas, inspiration, Into The Dark, music for writing, My Memories of a Future Life, novel, novels, publishing, romance, romantic thriller, Roz Morris, Stacy Green, The Undercover Soundtrack, thriller, undercover soundtrack, Women Writers, writing, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing life, Writing Plots With Drama, Depth & Heart, writing to music

 How long does it take to write a novel?
 Years, months, a Nanowrimosecond?
 I’m riffing on this idea today at Beyondaries, the ezine of Port Yonder Press.